griegler/octnet/README.md

 - `geometry` - Simple geometry routines mainly used in the `create` package.
 - `py` - This directory a small python wrapper to the `create` package and some `core` functions.
 - `th` - A full featured torch wrapper for all network operations.
 See (here)[th/README.md] for more information.
-- `example` - Contains an example to create data and train a network on ModelNet10.
+- [`example`](example/01_classification_modelnet/README.md) - Contains an example to create data and train a network on ModelNet10.

+## Requirements
+We tried to keep the requirements small.
+To build the individual projects you will need:
+- `cmake` to setup the projects
+- `gcc`, or `clang` to build the core project
+- `nvcc` (CUDA) to compile the GPU network operations
+- `cython` to compile the Python wrapper
+- `torch` to setup the torch wrapper

+Optionally, you will need
+- `OpenMP` for the parallelization of the CPU functions

-## Building
+## Build
 The building process of the individual packages should be fairly.
 All packages, except the Python wrapper `py`, are cmake projects.
 Therefore, you can create a `build` directory in the individual package folder and call `cmake` and `make`.